wuxr123/Resume/content/publication/cropland-fragmentation-change-across-china-during-the-latest-two-decades/index.md

 publication_types:
   - "2"
 authors:
+  - Na Zhao
   - Kainan Chen
-  - Na Zhao
   - admin
 author_notes:
-  - ""
   - CA
-  - ""
-publication: "*Remote sensing* (Q1, IF=5.0, Major revision)"
+publication: "*Science of The Total Environment* (Q1, IF=9.8, submitted)"
 abstract: There is an urgent need for a thorough assessment of cropland fragmentation to provide valuable insights for guiding policies related to cropland protection, restoration and other relevant measures.
 Despite the